Need to talk? Call 1800 882 436.

 Key facts:

-• The term ‘baby blues’ refers to a time of mood swings and other feelings that are very common in the first week after your baby is born.
+• The term ‘baby blues’ refers to a time of mood swings and other feelings that are very common in the first few days or first week after your baby is born.

-• Your changing hormone levels during and after birth, as well as your labour and birth experience are thought to play a role in baby blues.
+• Your changing hormone levels during and after birth may play a role in the baby blues.

-• Unlike ‘baby blues’, postnatal depression lasts longer, is more severe, and doesn’t usually go away without help.
+• Postnatal depression is not the same as baby blues — it lasts longer, is more severe and doesn’t usually go away without professional help.

-• It’s important to seek help if you are struggling after your baby is born — it’s normal to feel a little overwhelmed, and there’s no need to feel ashamed.
+• It’s important to seek help if you are struggling after your baby is born.

-• Your doctor or healthcare nurse can give you advice about support and treatment that may be right for you.
+• Your doctor, midwife or child and family health nurse can give you advice about support and treatment that may be right for you.

 What are the 'baby blues'?

-The term ‘baby blues’ refers to an episode of mood swings and other feelings that often occur in the first week after your baby is born.
+The term ‘baby blues’ refers to mood swings and other feelings that often occur in the first week after your baby is born.

-Baby blues are very common — about 4 in every 5 new mums go through this in the first week or so after having a baby, most often 3 to 5 days after the birth.
+Baby blues are very common — about 4 in every 5 people who give birth go through this, usually 3 to 5 days after the birth.

 What is the difference between ‘baby blues’ and postnatal depression?

-It can be hard to know if what you’re feeling is normal or might be the start of something more serious.
-If you’re not sure, it’s a good idea to check in with your doctor or midwife.
+It can be hard to know if what you’re feeling is normal, or might be the start of something more serious.
+If you’re not sure, it’s a good idea to speak with your doctor, midwife or child and family health nurse.

-Speak with your GP or local maternal child health and tell them how you are feeling.
-They can help you figure out if what you are experiencing is the baby blues, or a sign of developing depression or anxiety.
+If you are not feeling better after 2 weeks, speak with your doctor or midwife and tell them how you are feeling.
+They can help you figure out if you are experiencing baby blues, or if you have signs of depression or anxiety.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.